hoseayoarana/PROJECT-MANPRO/README.md

 a.
 Enter Your Location or Starting position in A </br>
 b.
 Enter your destination of choice in B </br>
 c.
 Hit "Enter" on your keyboard to reveal direction from A(Starting) to B(destination) </br>
 d.
-Choose your vehicle of choice to calculate how many carbon produces in that spesific direction </br>
+Choose your vehicle of choice to calculate how many carbon produces in that specific direction </br>

 4. Note :</br>
 This project support maps and directions from google API services</br>